Filed Date: Dec. 12, 2007

 Clearinghouse coding complete

-The plaintiffs alleged that defendants have launched a series of "crime suppression sweeps" to target Latino persons for investigation of immigration status, using pretextual and unfounded stops, racially motivated questioning, searches, and/or baseless arrests.
-These sweeps include a volunteer "posse" that help to carry out defendants' policies and practices.
-Defendants had claimed authority under a limited agreement with U.S. Immigration and Customs Enforcement (ICE).
-However, plaintiffs allege that the ICE agreement prohibits these practices, because the agreement only allows for questioning of immigration status once someone is suspected of violating a state or federal law more severe than a traffic offense.
-The plaintiffs further allege that defendants' pattern and practice of racial profiling goes beyond these "sweeps" to include widespread, everyday targeting and mistreatment of drivers and passengers in Maricopa County who appear to be Latino.
-The plaintiffs allege that Latino drivers and passengers are stopped at higher rates, treated more intrusively, and detained longer than similarly situated Caucasian drivers and passengers (even within the same vehicle).
-The plaintiffs also allege that defendants have set up a "hotline" for "tips" on illegal immigrants, which they allege invites individuals to equate race with immigration status.
-Finally, the plaintiffs allege a failure to train personnel and volunteers adequately and to promulgate appropriate policies to prevent infringement of plaintiffs' rights.
-Allegedly, the Sheriff made many public statements about his intent to "go after illegals" and said publicly that physical appearance was basis to question someone about their immigration status.
+The plaintiffs alleged that the defendants had launched a series of "crime suppression sweeps" to target Latino persons for investigation of immigration status, using pretextual and unfounded stops, racially motivated questioning, searches, and/or baseless arrests.
+These sweeps include a volunteer "posse" that helped to carry out defendants' policies and practices.
+The defendants had claimed authority under a limited agreement with U.S. Immigration and Customs Enforcement (ICE).
+However, the plaintiffs alleged that the ICE agreement prohibited these practices, because the agreement only allowed for questioning immigration status if someone was suspected of violating a state or federal law more severe than a traffic offense.
+The plaintiffs further alleged that the defendants' pattern and practice of racial profiling went beyond those "sweeps" to include widespread, everyday targeting and mistreatment of drivers and passengers in Maricopa County who appeared to be Latino.
+The plaintiffs alleged that Latino drivers and passengers were stopped at higher rates, treated more intrusively, and detained longer than similarly situated Caucasian drivers and passengers (even within the same vehicle).
+The plaintiffs also alleged that defendants had set up a "hotline" for "tips" on undocumented immigrants, which they alleged invited individuals to equate race with immigration status.
+Finally, the plaintiffs alleged a failure to train personnel and volunteers adequately and to promulgate appropriate policies to prevent infringement of plaintiffs' rights.
+Allegedly, the Sheriff made many public statements about his intent to "go after illegals" and said publicly that physical appearance was a basis to question someone about their immigration status.

-On July 15, 2009, the court (Judge Mary H. Murgia) granted the defendants' motion for recusal.
-The defendants claimed that only the day after Judge Murgia ruled against them did they become aware that Judge Murgia's (identical twin) sister was the President and CEO of the National Council of La Raza (NCLR); they argued that accordingly, Judge Murgia must recuse herself.
+On July 15, 2009, the court (Judge Mary H. Murgia) granted the defendants’ motion for recusal.
+The defendants claimed that only the day after Judge Murgia ruled against them on the motion to dismiss did they become aware that Judge Murgia's (identical twin) sister was the President and CEO of the National Council of La Raza (NCLR); they argued that accordingly, Judge Murgia must recuse herself.
 On the one hand, the court found that the motion was untimely, that the defendants had not shown any evidence of the court's bias, and that her sister's position was not enough to compel recusal.
-On the other, however, the court found that NCLR's "Stop the Hate" online campaign, which contains articles that are highly disparaging of these defendants and which takes a strong stand on disputed legal and factual matters in this case (and which contain pictures of the judge's identical twin sister) might lead the public to question Judge Murgia's impartiality, and that she should recuse herself in this close call.
-Melendres v.
-Arpaio, 2009 U.S. Dist.
-LEXIS 65069, 2009 WL 2132693 (D. Ariz.
-July 15, 2009).
+On the other, however, the court found that NCLR's "Stop the Hate" online campaign, which contained articles that were highly disparaging of the defendants and which took a strong stand on disputed legal and factual matters in this case (and which contained pictures of the judge's identical twin sister) might lead the public to question Judge Murgia's impartiality, and that she should recuse herself in this close call.
+2009 WL 2132693.
 The case was reassigned to Judge G. Murray Snow.

 In the meantime, the matter proceeded to a bench trial, held in July and August 2012.
 On May 24, 2013, Judge Snow issued a 142-page decision finding for the plaintiffs.
 The court found the plaintiffs entitled to injunctive relief to remedy the Fourth and Fourteenth Amendment violations caused by the Sheriff's Office past and continuing operations, and entered a permanent injunction forbidding the MCSO from:

 The parties negotiated a consent decree to ensure the Maricopa Sheriff's Office complied with the court's findings of facts for the plaintiffs.
-On October 2, 2013, after hearing the terms on which the parties could and could not agree, the court (Judge Snow) issued an order making the previous injunctions permanent and establishing the methods for compliance.
+On October 2, 2013, after hearing the terms on which the parties could and could not agree, the district court issued an order making the December 2011 injunction permanent and establishing the methods for compliance for the December 2011 and May 2013 injunctions.
 The order required the Sheriff's Office to create a unit to aid in compliance and a system for identifying problematic behavior and provided for an independent monitor to ensure compliance.
-It further demanded that all of the Sheriff's policies and procedures conform to the US and AZ constitutions and laws, that the monitor review any of the Sheriff's immigration-related policies and practices, that all officers receive training on nondiscriminatory policing, that the Sheriffs create an accountable system for documenting traffic stops including dash-cam recording, that all complaints are brought forward and addressed, and that the Sheriffs get involved in the community to rebuild public trust.
+It further demanded that all of the Sheriff's policies and procedures conformed to the US and AZ constitutions and laws, that the monitor review any of the Sheriff's immigration-related policies and practices, that all officers receive training on nondiscriminatory policing, that the Sheriffs created an accountable system for documenting traffic stops including dash-cam recording, that all complaints were brought forward and addressed, and that the Sheriffs got involved in the community to rebuild public trust.

-The Sheriffs appealed this order as well (Docket No. 13-17238), and it was consolidated with their previous appeal.
+The Sheriffs appealed this order to the Ninth Circuit, and it was consolidated with their previous appeal.

-On April 4, and October 10, 2014, the court issued orders amending the permanent injunction, giving the Monitor, rather than the Sheriff's Office, the community outreach responsibility to serve as a liaison between the public and the Sheriff's Office.
-The second of the orders amended the injunction to allow for body-mounted cameras as opposed to dash mounted cameras, for the purpose of recording traffic stops.
+On April 4, and October 10, 2014, the district court issued orders amending the permanent injunction, giving the monitor, rather than the Sheriff's Office, the community outreach responsibility to serve as a liaison between the public and the Sheriff's Office.
+The second of the orders amended the injunction to allow for body-mounted cameras as opposed to dash-mounted cameras, for the purpose of recording traffic stops.

-On September 11, 2014, the court (Judge Snow) awarded attorneys' fees and costs to the plaintiffs, as the prevailing party in a civil rights case, totaling $4,439,241.66.
-The court retained jurisdiction of this action for all purposes until such time as the defendants have achieved full and effective Compliance and maintained such compliance for no less than three years.
+On September 11, 2014, the district court (Judge Snow) awarded attorneys' fees and costs to the plaintiffs, as the prevailing party in a civil rights case, totaling $4,439,241.66.
+The court retained jurisdiction of this action for all purposes until such time as the defendants had achieved full and effective compliance and maintained such compliance for no less than three years.

 The parties then litigated evidentiary issues for several months.
 On May 13, 2016, Judge Snow issued a Finding of Fact holding defendants in civil contempt of the court and setting a hearing date for May 31, 2016.
 2016 WL 2783715.
-Based on the Finding of Fact, the court found that the defendants' had failed to implement the court's preliminary injunction, failed to disclose thousands of relevant discovery items, and deliberately violated court orders.
+The court found that the defendants had failed to implement the court's preliminary injunction, failed to disclose thousands of relevant discovery items, and deliberately violated court orders.
 These actions harmed the plaintiff class, impeded litigation, and led to a trial that did not adequately address plaintiffs' constitutional rights.
 Judge Snow therefore issued an amended supplemental permanent injunction on July 22, 2016.
 The Injunction required MCSO to investigate all allegations of employee misconduct related to the issues in this case; implement misconduct related training, develop a civilian complaint intake, implement transparency measures, and ensure document preservation and production.
-It further demanded that all policies, procedures, protocols, training materials, and other relevant materials remain subject to review and comment by the compliance Monitor implemented in the first supplemental permanent injunction.
+It further demanded that all policies, procedures, protocols, training materials, and other relevant materials remain subject to review and comment by the compliance monitor implemented in the first supplemental permanent injunction.
 2016 WL 3965949.

 In November 2016, Paul Penzone defeated Joe Arpaio in the Arizona election for Sheriff.
 On January 13, 2017, the court replaced Penzone as the named defendant for the case.